Tutel: Adaptive Mixture-of-Experts at Scale: Background Motivation

 \subsection{Static Pipelining}

 MoE layers shown in~\cref{fig:moe} often under-utilize GPUs as they run \AtoA{} and fflayer in sequence to dispatch and combine.
-As \AtoA{} mostly consists of inter-GPU data copies that are not compute-intensive, we can better utilize computational power of GPUs by pipelining it with fflayer that runs numeric computation.
-Specifically, \cref{table:background_overlapping_a2a_ratio} shows up to $1.86\times$ potential speedup by overlapping \AtoA{} and fflayer computation.
+As \AtoA{} mostly consists of inter-GPU data copies that are not compute-intensive, we can better utilize computational power of GPUs by pipelining it with fflayer that runs numeric computation. \cref{table:background_overlapping_a2a_ratio} shows up to $1.86\times$ potential speedup by overlapping \AtoA{} and fflayer computation.

 However, we observe that the static pipelining strategy for dispatch and combine, namely static \AtoA{} algorithm and pipelining degree, are inefficient to handle the dynamic workload.
-As illustrated in~\cref{fig:pipeline}, depending on different MoE settings and scales, the corresponding optimal pipelining strategy consists of various \AtoA{} algorithms and pipelining degrees.
-This means that a single static strategy cannot always achieve the optimal performance in different MoE settings and scales, and dynamic pipelining strategy is necessary at runtime to adapt to the varying settings.
+As illustrated in~\cref{fig:pipeline}, depending on different MoE settings and scales, the corresponding optimal pipelining strategy consists of various \AtoA{} algorithms (\textit{Linear} or \textit{2DH}\footnote{While Linear \AtoA{} lets all GPUs directly communicate with each others, 2DH (2-Dimensional Hierarchical) \AtoA{} adopts a hierarchical algorithm that conducts intra-node communication in a separate earlier stage.
+2DH tends to outperform Linear on a larger scale, and vice versa.
+See details in \cref{apx:2dh}.}) and pipelining degrees.
+This means that a single static strategy cannot always achieve the optimal performance in different MoE settings and scales, and dynamic pipelining strategy is necessary at runtime to adapt to varying settings.

 To make things worse, the interference between computation and communication makes it difficult to find the optimal pipelining strategy if we only consider each single aspect separately.
 This is because the slowdown from running NCCL kernels concurrently with computation kernels on the same GPU is difficult to estimate.
 To our extensive experiments, even when two different \AtoA{} algorithms have similar throughputs, their throughputs often differ a lot when the same concurrent computation kernel is introduced, and either algorithm may outperform another one case-by-case.
-This implies that the dynamic adjustment should be done jointly with both computation and communication.
+This implies that the dynamic adjustment should be done jointly with both computation and communication \blue{for the optimal overall throughput.}